bowman2001/perplexdoc/content/doc/basic/image/index.md

 **The optional title** for an image gets displayed, when a mouse pointer hovers over the image.
 Consider that many touch-screen devices don't have one.
 The image title shouldn’t contain very important information.
 {{< /mnote >}}

-### Passing parameters
+### Passing extra parameters

-Markdown can’t handle more image parameters than the ones mentioned here.
-To offer layout variations, Perplex includes additional parameters for the images with the help of Hugo.
+Markdown can’t handle more image parameters than the ones mentioned above.
+To offer layout variations, Perplex can handle additional parameters with the help of Hugo.
 All of them can be given as resource meta-data in the front-matter.
-Alternatively we can change layout parameters directly in the Markdown by adding a query string to the image name.
+Alternatively we can change some layout parameters directly in the Markdown by adding parameters to the image name.

 #### Resource meta-data

+We can specify these parameters with the given types of values:

 | Parameter | Key | Values |
 |:---------|:----------|:---------|